swiftlang/swift-evolution/proposals/0202-random-unification.md

 Looking at Rust, we can observe that they also abort when an unexpected error occurs with any of the forms of randomness. [source](https://doc.rust-lang.org/rand/src/rand/os.rs.html)

 It would be silly to account for these edge cases that would only happen to those who need to update their os, optimize their file descriptors, or deleted their `/dev/urandom`.
-Accounting for these cases sacrifices the clean API for everyone else.
+Accounting for these edge cases for specific platforms sacrifices the clean API for everyone else.

 ### Shouldn't this fallback on something more secure at times of low entropy?

 Thomas Hühn explains it very well [here](https://www.2uo.de/myths-about-urandom/).
 There is also a deeper discussion [here talking about python's implementation](https://www.python.org/dev/peps/pep-0524).
-Both articles discuss that even though /dev/urandom may not have enough entropy at a fresh install, "It doesn't matter.
+Both articles discuss that even though `/dev/urandom` may not have enough entropy at a fresh install, "It doesn't matter.
 The underlying cryptographic building blocks are designed such that an	attacker cannot predict the outcome."
 Using `getrandom(2)` on linux systems where the kernel version is >= 3.17, will block if it decides that the entropy pool is too small.
 In python's implementation, they fallback to reading `/dev/urandom` if `getrandom(2)` decides there is not enough entropy.

 ### Why not make the default RNG non-secure?